UCL Faculty of Laws: Research

-The Faculty was placed joint first in the UK for the proportion of its research activity in the top two star categories (75% 4*/3*) in the 2008 Research Assessment Exercise.
-It is home to a number of associated research centres, groups and institutes:
+The faculty was placed first in the UK for the quality of its research in the 2021 Research Excellence Framework (REF).
+The faculty's Judicial Institute, launched in 2010, was the first specialist academic centre for research and teaching about the judiciary to be established in the UK.
+UCL Laws is home to a number of associated research centres, groups and institutes: